This tutorial is part of the Getting started with IBM Cloud Pak for Data learning path.

-In this tutorial, we will use IBM Cloud Pak for Data to build a predictive machine learning model with (IBM SPSS Modeler and decide whether a telco customer will churn or not.
-IBM Cloud Pak® for Data is an interactive, collaborative, cloud-based environment that allows developers and data scientists to work collaboratively, gain insight from data and build machine learning models.
+In this tutorial, we will use IBM Cloud Pak for Data to build a predictive machine learning model with IBM SPSS Modeler and decide whether a bank customer will default on a loan.
+IBM Cloud Pak for Data is an interactive, collaborative, cloud-based environment that allows developers and data scientists to work collaboratively, gain insight from data and build machine learning models.

 Learning objectives